By | Stella Lincoln

 A great way to ensure that your employees stick to the plan and follow your desired instruction even when working from home is foster collaborations between them.
 In order to do so, you need to provide them with a compelling cause that piques their interest, establish expectations clearly, and lure them into chasing after organizational goals.

-When your employees work in a team, then there is sharing of knowledge, ideas and notions for improvements are discussed, and people can be held accountable to play their part as well as fulfill their duties.
+When your employees work in a team, then there is sharing of knowledge, ideas to reward and notions for improvements are discussed, and people can be held accountable to play their part as well as fulfill their duties.

 However, for work from home scenarios, you need to augment collaborations using efficient tech support and optimize usage of productivity tools which I shall discuss later on in this post.